gurtner-it/I14Y-EPR-METADATA/readme.md

 - `responsible_key`: Key for responsible person (PGR, SNE)
 - `deputy_key`: Key for deputy person (PGR, SNE)
-- `input_folder`: Path to folder containing CSV/XML files to process (XML is recommended)
+- `input_folder`: Path to folder containing XML files to process
 - `output_folder`: Path where JSON output files will be saved
 - `valid_from_date`: Date from which concept is valid (YYYY-MM-DD format)
 - `[options]`: Optional flags